Yoga for Weight Training: Boost Strength & Speed Recovery

 Which yoga helps with weight gain?

-Hatha or Power yoga are awesome for muscle-building.
+Hatha or Power yoga can support muscle-building efforts.
 Poses like Warrior II add endurance.
-Pair them with lifting and a protein-heavy diet for solid gains.
+Pair them with lifting and adequate protein/calories to support muscle gain.

 How often should lifters do yoga?